Connect

 Schema

-The API exposes queries for reading and mutations for writing.
-Below are the operations most external integrations use.
-The full schema is browsable in the explorer above and available on request.
+The API exposes queries for reading and mutations for writing — roughly 98 of each.
+Below are the operations most external integrations use, with their exact signatures.
+The full schema is browsable by introspection in the explorer above (works with x-api-key alone), and the SDL is available on request.

 Queries — read data

-The shapes you'll read most often.
-Fields shown are the common ones — request only what you need; GraphQL returns exactly the fields you select.
+The shapes you'll read most often, exactly as the schema defines them — request only what you need; GraphQL returns exactly the fields you select.

 Errors